sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 above some other threshold, they SHOULD refuse to build circuits entirely.

-> XXXX Should I be specific about thresholds?
-Can I?
-1/3 and 2/3 seem
+> Future work: determine which fraction appears in practice, and use that to
-> reasonable, but I haven't thought through the consequences completely.
+> set the appropriate thresholds above.